nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 </p>

 ##### 4.9.1.1 Delete a client
-The following activity diagram summarizes what happens when a user executes an delete command:
+The following activity diagram summarizes what happens when a user executes a delete command:

 <p align="center">
 <img src="images/DeleteUserTagActivityDiagram.png" width="300" />